frnhr/django-maintenancemode/README.rst

 ``MAINTENANCE MODE``
 ------------------
 Maintenance mode will create a database record per site, read from the domains you have in the Sites app.
-There is a boolean property on each Maintenance model, is_being_performed that takes the place of putting the site into "maintnenace mode" from settings.py
+There is a boolean property on each Maintenance model, "is_being_performed" that takes the place of putting the site into "maintnenace mode" from settings.py

 ``MAINTENANCE IGNORE URLS``